arjunmehtaa/PokeFacts/README.md

 ### **Info Fragment**
 * It shows the details of the selected Pokémon including it's description, basic information and stats.
-* The background color of this fragment is adaptable based on the color of the selected Pokémon.
+* The theming of this fragment is adaptable based on the color of the selected Pokémon.

 <p float="left">
   <img src="images/5.jpg" width="24%" />